Directory structure of log archiving

 │ └── piece_d1002r1p1_end_20230111T193249.obarc // Placeholder for the end of a piece, named as piece_DESTID_ROUNDID_PIECEID_end_DATE

-└── piece_d1002r1p1 // Directory for a piece, named as piece_DESTID_ROUNDID_PIECEID
+└── piece_d1002r1p1 // Piece directory.
+Directory name format: piece_DESTID_ROUNDID_PIECEID

-├── piece_d1002r1p1_20230111T193049_20230111T193249.obarc // Records the continuous interval of the piece
+├── piece_d1002r1p1_20230111T193049_20230111T193249.obarc // Records the continuous interval of the Piece

 ├── checkpoint

-├── single_piece_info.obarc // Metadata of the piece
+├── single_piece_info.obarc // Records the metadata of the current Piece

 ├── file_info.obarc // List of all log stream files